Zazzzles/easy-tray/README.md

 # Easy notification tray for React Native with Expo

-> A notification tray for showing errors, infomation and success states
+> A notification tray for showing errors, infomation and success states.
+With full support for iOS and Android

 ![Example](https://media.giphy.com/media/9D34xNNLCpmgiQymmV/giphy.gif)